Pin it for later ⤵

-If you’re anything like me you’re simultaneously thinking that don’t want summer to ever end while also secretly feeling excited about the prospects of a fresh new year.
+If you’re anything like me you simultaneously don’t want summer to ever end while also growing increasingly excited about the prospects of a fresh new year.

 But the reality is that the first day of school will be here before you know it, and when it comes, you want to be ready.